-The CompTIA A+ Core Series (220-1001 and 220-1002) provides a foundation for a number of different IT jobs and helps entry-level IT pros prepare for the jobs of the future.
+The CompTIA A+ core series (220-1101 and 220-1102) provides a foundation for a number of different IT jobs and helps entry-level IT pros prepare for the jobs of the future.

-In addition to topics you might traditionally associate with tech support, the new CompTIA A+ has an increased emphasis on cybersecurity, including malware, as well as cloud technologies, virtualization, the internet of things (IoT), network protocols and troubleshooting.
+In addition to topics you might traditionally associate with tech support, the new CompTIA A+ emphasizes the technologies and skills IT pros need to support a hybrid workforce such as:

 CompTIA A+ continues to emphasize problem solving within a technology context.
 Employers want IT pros who can think critically and approach problems systematically to find a solution.
-Having CompTIA A+ shows employers that you have the hands-on skills and proof of your ability to solve technology problems.
+Having CompTIA A+ shows employers that you have the hands-on skills and proves your ability to solve technology problems.

 Download the exam objectives to find out everything that’s covered.

-The retail price for CompTIA A+ (220-1001 and 220-1002) is $226 USD per exam, and you need to pass two exams to earn your CompTIA A+ certification.
+The retail price for CompTIA A+ (220-1101 and 220-1102) is $253 USD (as of February 1, 2024) per exam, and you need to pass two exams to earn your CompTIA A+ certification.
 Keep reading to learn more about bundles, which can save you money.
-You can also click on the ad on this page to get 10 percent off a voucher or training product.

 Read about additional ways to save money on your IT certification.